 The Thanksgiving holiday brings families near and far together to enjoy delicious food.
 While a baked turkey or ham may be the star of the meal the side dishes really pull the meal together.
 After all, what is Thanksgiving dinner without side dishes?

 We searched the web to compile the most drool-worthy side dish recipes that will compliment your Thanksgiving dinner ever so well.
-We’ll cover classic side dishes such as mashed potatoes and stuffing to a few unique recipes too!
+We’ll cover classic side dishes such as garlic mashed potatoes and stuffing to a few unique recipes too!
 Go all out this holiday dinner and share an array of delicious dishes that everyone will love.

 Some might say, a Thanksgiving dinner isn’t complete without a side of delicious stuffing.
 This recipe puts a fun twist on a traditional stuffing recipe but we promise, it won’t sacrifice any classic flavors you have come to know and love.

 Instead of serving your Thanksgiving stuffing in a serving dish, you need to try making this stuffing muffin recipe.
 They were created to make serving food easier and more enjoyable to eat.
 If you’re lucky enough to have leftovers, these stuffins transport well in lunches too.

 Every Thanksgiving feast needs a good dinner roll to compliment the rest of the food.
 With that said, go ahead and skip the store-bought dinner rolls and give this recipe a try!

 These dinner rolls are so easy to prepare and only require a handful of ingredients.
 You’ll have these baked and ready to eat and no time and will be feeling like a 5-star baker!